Christian Yelich Player Props: Brewers vs. Cubs

 - The 8.6 strikeouts per nine innings compiled by the Cubs pitching staff last season ranked 16th in MLB.

-- The Cubs had a 4.01 team ERA that ranked 20th across all MLB pitching staffs.
+- The Cubs' 4.01 team ERA ranked 20th among all league pitching staffs.

-- Cubs pitchers combined to allow 207 total home runs at a rate of 1.3 per game (third-most in baseball).
+- Cubs pitchers combined to surrender 207 total home runs at a clip of 1.3 per game (third-most in baseball).

-- Steele will start for the Cubs, his first of the season.
+- Taillon starts for the first time this season for the Cubs.

-- The 27-year-old left-hander started and threw 5 1/3 innings in his last appearance on Saturday, Aug.
-27 against the Milwaukee Brewers.
+- The 31-year-old right-hander started and threw 4 1/3 innings in his last appearance on Wednesday, Oct.
+19 against the Houston Astros.

 © 2023 Data Skrive.
 All rights reserved.